Skip to content

 Do I need a visa for Cambodia, and what does it cost? +

-Most visitors do.
-A tourist (T-class) visa costs US$30, available either as an e-Visa in advance at the official evisa.gov.kh or as a visa on arrival at SAI (card or cash accepted).
-It allows a 30-day stay.
-Ignore third-party sites quoting US$36–US$70 — that is a markup over the official US$30.
-ASEAN nationals enter visa-free for 14–30 days depending on nationality.
+Most visitors need one.
+A 30-day tourist visa costs US$30 either as an e-Visa applied in advance at evisa.gov.kh or as a visa on arrival at SAI (card or cash accepted).
+Third-party sites quoting US$36–US$70 for the same visa are adding a service-fee margin on top of the official US$30.
+ASEAN nationals enter visa-free for 14–30 days depending on nationality — not all ASEAN passports receive the same allowance, so check your specific entitlement.

-What is the Cambodia e-Arrival card and do I have to fill it in? +
+What is the Cambodia e-Arrival card and is it mandatory? +

-Yes, it is mandatory for all air arrivals.
-The Cambodia e-Arrival (CeA) is a free digital form combining immigration, health and customs, filed within seven days before you land at arrival.gov.kh or via the official app.
-It is separate from your visa, and it is free — any site charging for it is not the government.
+Yes, mandatory for every air passenger.
+The Cambodia e-Arrival (CeA) is a free digital form combining immigration, health and customs declarations, filed within seven days before landing at arrival.gov.kh or via the official app.
+It is separate from your visa.
+Any site charging for it is not the government.
+Do it before you board so it is not the thing holding you at the immigration desk.

-What currency should I bring to Cambodia — riel or US dollars? +
+What currency should I bring to Cambodia? +

-Bring US dollars.
-Cambodia is effectively dollarised: prices, hotels, taxis, tours and your visa are quoted and paid in USD.
-Cambodian riel acts as small change at about 4,000 KHR to US$1, so you get riel back on sub-dollar amounts.
-Carry clean, untorn dollar bills — damaged notes are often refused.
+US dollars.
+Cambodia is effectively dollarised — hotels, taxis, tours, restaurants and your visa are priced and paid in USD.
+Riel functions as small change at approximately 4,000 KHR to US$1 and comes back to you on sub-dollar amounts.
+Carry clean, untorn dollar notes; damaged bills are routinely refused, including at some banks.

-Is there a lounge at Siem Reap Airport and which cards work? +
+Is there a lounge at Siem Reap Airport and which cards are accepted? +

 Can I see Angkor Wat on a layover at SAI? +

-Realistically, no, unless you have 12+ daytime hours.
-The airport is ~51 km from Angkor Wat, so a round trip is two to three hours of driving plus a 90-minute-to-two-hour return security buffer.
-Under 6 hours, stay airside.
-With a long daytime layover you could reach a temple by private car, but you would still need a US$37 Angkor 1-day pass, and Angkor Wat proper rewards a full day, not a connection.
+Not on most layovers.
+The airport is roughly 51 km from Angkor Wat, and a round trip by car is two to three hours of driving before you add time at the temples and a 90-minute-to-two-hour return security buffer.
+Under six hours, stay airside.
+With 12 or more daytime hours you could reach a temple by private car, but you would still need to buy a US$37 Angkor 1-day pass (2026 rate), and Angkor Wat rewards a full day, not an hour’s scramble.

-Why is the new Siem Reap airport so far from town? +
+Why is Siem Reap’s new airport so far from town? +

-SAI opened on 16 October 2023 and replaced the old Siem Reap International (REP), which sat about 8 km from town but could not expand without affecting the protected Angkor park.
-The new airport was built ~50 km east to keep jet traffic clear of the temples — which improved the airspace but added an hour-long transfer.
+SAI replaced the old Siem Reap International (REP), which sat about 8 km from town but could not expand further without encroaching on the Angkor Archaeological Park’s protected airspace and sightlines.
+The new airport was built roughly 50 km east to keep jet traffic clear of the temples.
+That solved the capacity problem and created the transfer problem.

 Which airlines fly to Siem Reap (SAI)? +

-How much is an Angkor Wat ticket in 2026? +
+How much does an Angkor Wat ticket cost in 2026? +

-The Angkor pass is US$37 for one day, US$62 for three days and US$72 for seven days (2026 rates), sold by Angkor Enterprise online, at its Road 60 office, or at self-service kiosks.
-A pass bought after about 5pm is valid for that evening’s sunset and the next full day.
+The Angkor pass is US$37 for one day, US$62 for three days and US$72 for seven days (2026 rates), sold by Angkor Enterprise online, at its office on Road 60, and at self-service kiosks at the park entrance.
+A pass bought after about 5pm on any given day is valid for that evening and the following full day — useful if you have an evening-arrival layover.

-Is there an ATM and can I pay by card at the airport? +
+Is there an ATM at SAI and can I pay by card for the visa? +

 Item Detail